Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Main Results

 \section{Main Results}

-In this section, we introduce the efficient multi-stage recovery algorithm for any statistical prior represented in a trellis diagram \cite{moon2020error}, detailed in Algorithm~\ref{alg:cap}.
+In this section, we introduce the efficient two-stage\footnote{Although we refer to the decoding procedure as consisting of two stages, the testing process itself is fully non-adaptive: the considered testing matrix is fixed in advance (see Section~\ref{subsec:algo_description}), and no additional tests are designed based on intermediate decoding results.
+The term ``stage'' is used here only to distinguish between successive computational steps of the proposed decoder herein.} recovery algorithm for any statistical prior represented in a trellis diagram \cite{moon2020error}, detailed in Algorithm~\ref{alg:cap}.
 In the first stage, standard low-complexity algorithms \cite{aldridge2014group} reduce the search space independently of prior correlations.
 This reduction is guaranteed by new analytical results we derive.
 In the second stage, the algorithm employs a novel adaptation of the \ac{lva} \cite{seshadri1994list}, designed for \ac{gt} to enable accurate low-complexity recovery using fewer tests by exploiting the correlated prior information.
 Additionally, we derive a bound to ensure the low complexity of the entire algorithm.
+Under the correlated prior (See Section~\ref{sec_problem_form}), the number of defectives $K=\sum_{i=1}^N U_i$ is a random variable.
+The algorithm is \emph{not} assumed to know the realized $K$.
+Whenever a step requires a cardinality (filtering the \ac{lva} output and enumerating candidate supports), we use \textcolor{black}{$(K_{\min},K_{\max})$} as the design \textcolor{black}{bounds}.
+Performance under random $K$ is handled by conditioning on the typical event \textcolor{black}{$\{K_{\min}\le K \le K_{\max}\}$} and adding the tail probability \textcolor{black}{$\Pr(K<K_{\min})+\Pr(K>K_{\max})$}, as defined in \eqref{eq:p_exact} and elaborated in Section~\ref{subsec:main_results_discussion}.
+A key design parameter of the proposed 2SDGT algorithm presented in this section is the constant $\gamma \geq 1$, which controls the maximal candidate support size admitted from the LVA stage to the final MAP decoding stage.
+Specifically, only trajectories whose estimated number of defective items lies within the interval $[K_{\min}, \lfloor \gamma K_{\max} \rfloor]$ are retained for candidate generation.
+The parameter $\gamma$ therefore directly governs the tradeoff between computational complexity and recovery performance: larger values of $\gamma$ increase robustness to model mismatch and estimation errors at the cost of increased candidate enumeration, while smaller values enforce stricter complexity constraints.
 Section~\ref{subsec:algo_description} describes the proposed algorithm.
 Section~\ref{subsec:analytical_results} provides analytical results, followed by a discussion in Section ~\ref{subsec:main_results_discussion}. \ifthenelse{\boolean{full_version}} { For a detailed explanation of all the algorithms used as integral components of Algorithm~\ref{alg:cap}, see Appendix~\ref{appendix:recovery_algo}. }{ We refer the reader to \cite[Appendix A]{portnoy2024multi} for a detailed explanation of all the algorithms used as integral components of Algorithm~\ref{alg:cap}. }